On $p$-adic denseness of quotients of values of integral forms: Introduction and statement of results

-Given an integral form $F$, studying the denseness of $R(F)$ in $\Q_p$ seems to be a difficult problem; it is still an open problem.
-This problem has been completely answered by Donnay, Garcia and Rouse \cite{Donnay} for quadratic forms.
-They showed that for a non-singular binary quadratic form $Q$, $R(Q)$ is dense in $\mathbb{Q}_p$ if and only if the discriminant of $Q$ is a non-zero square in $\mathbb{Q}_p$, i.e., $Q$ factors into two distinct linear forms.
-They also proved that for a non-singular quadratic form $Q$ in at least three variables, $R(Q)$ is always dense in $\mathbb{Q}_p$.
-Later Miska \cite{miska} gave shorter proof for the same.
-In a recent article \cite{cubic}, the first two authors studied the denseness of $R(C)$ in the $p$-adic numbers when $C$ is the diagonal cubic form $C(x,y)=ax^3+by^3$, where $a$ and $b$ are non-zero integers.
-Later on, jointly with Miska \cite{diagonal}, the first two authors extended the results on the diagonal binary cubic forms to the diagonal binary forms $ax^n+by^n$ for all $n\geq 3$.
-It was also shown that if a form $F$ is anisotropic modulo $p$, then $R(F)$ is not dense in $\mathbb{Q}_p$.

-Finally, in the article \cite{piotr}, Miska, Murru and Sanna studied the denseness of $R(f)$, where $f$ is a polynomial, and they give sufficient conditions for the positive answer, see Theorems \ref{thm:polynomial-coprime-multiplicities-roots} and Theorem \ref{thm6}.
+Given an integral form $F$, studying the denseness of $R(F(T))$ in $\Q_p$ seems to be a difficult problem; it is still an open problem.
+This problem has been completely answered by Donnay, Garcia and Rouse \cite{Donnay} for quadratic forms and also by Miska \cite{miska} with a shorter proof.
+They showed that for a non-singular quadratic form $Q$, $R(Q(\Z))$ is dense in $\mathbb{Q}_p$ if and only if $Q$ has at least three variables, or, if $Q$ is a binary form, the discriminant of $Q$ is a non-zero square in $\mathbb{Q}_p$.
+In a recent article \cite{cubic}, the first two authors studied the denseness of $R(C(\Z))$ in the $p$-adic numbers when $C$ is the diagonal cubic form $C(x,y)=ax^3+by^3$, where $a$ and $b$ are non-zero integers.
+Jointly with Miska \cite{diagonal}, the first two authors extended the results on the diagonal binary cubic forms to the diagonal binary forms $ax^n+by^n$ for all $n\geq 3$.
+It was also shown that if a form $F$ is anisotropic modulo $p$, then $R(F(\Z))$ is not dense in $\mathbb{Q}_p$.
+Finally, in the article \cite{piotr}, Miska, Murru and Sanna studied the denseness of $R(f(\Z))$, where $f$ is a polynomial, and they give sufficient conditions for the positive answer, see Theorems \ref{thm:polynomial-coprime-multiplicities-roots} and Theorem \ref{thm6}.